Probability

 Required probability = \(\cfrac{{{\rm{shaded}}\;\;{\rm{area}}}}{{{\rm{total}}\;\;{\rm{area}}}}\) = \(\cfrac{1}{4}\)

-Example 02: A rod of length L is divided randomly into three parts find the probability that a triangle is formed by these three parts.
+Example 02: A rod of length \( \ell \) is divided randomly into three parts find the probability that a triangle is formed by these three parts.

-Now favorable area is the shaded area of the middle triangle.
+The favourable area is the shaded region of the middle triangle.

 Required probability = \(\cfrac{1}{4}\)